About the program

 Graduate opportunities

-Graduates of this program will be well suited to careers within the construction, energy modeling/audit consultants, facilities and building management industry.
+Graduates will be well-suited to careers within the construction, energy modeling/audit consultants, facilities, and building management industry.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: https://www.jobbank.gc.ca/home